AaryanSahu/Principles-of-Programming-Languages-Project-Group-9/README.md

 - **Ensemble Methods:** Investigate ensemble methods or model averaging to enhance robustness.
 - **Online Learning:** Explore possibilities for online learning and continuous model improvement.
 - **Integration with External Data:** Incorporate external data sources for richer feature sets.
-- **Deployment:** Consider deployment strategies for the model, possibly as a web service or API.
+- **Deployment:** Consider deployment strategies for the model, possibly as a web service or API (Application programming interface).
 - **Explanability:** Integrate tools or techniques for explaining model predictions to end-users.